 What is a sweat bee and how do you identify one?

 Sweat bees are the most common type of bees that are found all over the world, except for Australia.
 About a thousand species exist in North America alone.
-These are usually small and adorn the complete look of a bee, strapped with a sting that they can use in defence.
+These are usually small and adorn the complete look of a bee, strapped with a sting that they can use in defense.
 It is hard to differentiate between the various species of sweat bees but colour is usually a distinguishing factor.

 Sweat bees can be as small as 0.12 inches and as big as 0.4 inches.
 There is a big range of sizes over which they are found.
 About a quarter of an inch long is the average size for a female sweat bee.
 Males usually resemble females of the same species except that they are often more slender.
-A quick method to identify a sweat bee is to be wary of their metallic appearance.
+A quick method to identify a sweat bee is to be wary of its metallic appearance.

 Not to be confused with hoverflies

 Many species of sweat bees have that familiar yellow and black characteristic of the bees.
-But not all flying menaces that bear this reoccurring colour theme in the flying insect world should be identified as sweat bees.
+But not all flying menaces that bear this reoccurring color theme in the flying insect world should be identified as sweat bees.
 There is a cleverly deceptive fly called the hoverfly which looks like a yellow and black sweat bee.
 It flies around smugly, looking dangerous.
 Birds refrain from attacking these because of their appearance, since they know that bees can sting.

 Hoverflies are the mimics of nature.
 They even mimic the stinging action of the bees and wasps if you get hold of them.
 In such a case, hoverflies try to push their abdomen into you.
 But they do not have any stings and are harmless.
 The easiest way to tell hoverflies apart from bees and wasps is to notice their wings.
 Hoverflies have only a single pair of wings while bees and wasps have two pairs.